seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 I bade her, if her fortunes ever stood
 Necessitied to help, that by this token
 I would relieve her.
 Had you that craft, to reave her
-Of what should stead her most?
+Of what should stead her most? ...

 **BERTRAM**
+...
 My gracious sovereign,
+Howe'er it pleases you to take it so,
-The ring was never hers.
+The ring was never hers. ...

 **COUNTESS**
+...
 Son, on my life,
 I have seen her wear it; and she reckon'd it
-At her life's rate.
+At her life's rate. ...

 **LAFEU**
+...
 I am sure I saw her wear it.

 **BERTRAM**
 You are deceived, my lord; she never saw it: